-Norm V: Native of Dillingham; 35 years as a commercial fisherman; interested in Bristol Bay needing a robust area plan; encourage cooperative planning in the region.
+Norm V: CEO/President of Bristol Bay Economic Development Corp.;longtime resident of Dillingham; several decades working in Alaska commercial fisheries; interested in Bristol Bay needing a robust area plan; encourage cooperative planning in the region.

-Brad A: VP of Alaska Corporate Affairs Corporation and a commercial fisherman; interested in land management issues; conservation; working with the villages to take care of the shareholders; preservation of family fishing; listening to the members and maintaining an open mind.
+Brad A: VP of Corporate Affairs for Alaska Peninsula Corporation and a commercial fisherman; interested in land management issues; conservation; working with the villages to take care of the shareholders; preservation of family fishing; listening to the members and maintaining an open mind.

-Russell N: Commercial fisherman and subsistence way of life; Bristol Bay has maintained good salmon runs in the past few years; Land Specialist for the local native corporation in Dillingham; the Bristol Bay Area Plan changed without much public participation; the ACOE EIS schedule is too aggressive; not letting salmon spawning areas diminish.
+Russell N: Former commercial fisherman, priority on the subsistence way of life; Bristol Bay has maintained good salmon runs in the past few years; former Land Specialist for the local native corporation in Dillingham; the Bristol Bay Area Plan changed without much public participation; the ACOE EIS schedule is too aggressive; not letting salmon spawning areas diminish.